MightyModerator/justanote/README.md

 ## How to run "Just another notes app"

-1. Clone the repository
+1. Clone the repository.
 2. Open the whole project in Android Studio.
-3. Sync & Run app configuration
+3. Sync & Run app configuration.
+4. Replace YOUR_API_KEY with your own API key.

 ### Note on Google Maps

 The Secrets Gradle plug-in was used to store the API key for Google Maps.
 It reads secrets such as